zjn-zjn/ice/README.md

 ### Example

-Company X will carry out a seven-day recharge activity during the National Day holiday.
+Company X will carry out a seven-day recharge activity.
 The contents of the activity are as follows:

 **Activity time:**(10.1-10.7)

 **Activities:**

-Recharge 100 yuan, get 5 yuan balance(10.1-10.7)
+Recharge 100 dollar, get 5 dollar balance(10.1-10.7)

-Recharge 50 yuan, get 10 points(10.5-10.7)
+Recharge 50 dollar, get 10 points(10.5-10.7)

-**Event Notes:**No superimposed gift (recharge 100 yuan can only get 5 yuan balance, will not be superimposed to give 10 points)
+**Event Notes:** No superimposed gift (recharge 100 dollar can only get 5 dollar balance, will not be superimposed to give 10 points)

 Simply dismantling, to complete this activity, we need to develop the following modules: